mozilla/marketplace-frontend-docs/docs/topics/usage.rst

 and recompile anything if necessary.
 Here is what the webserver watches for:

-* When a Stylus file is modified, then only that specific Stylus file will be recompiled.
+* When a Stylus file is modified, then only that specific Stylus file will be recompiled
-* When a Stylus library file is modified (`css/lib` or `css/lib.styl`), every Stylus files will be recompiled.
+* When a Stylus library file is modified (`css/lib` or `css/lib.styl`), every Stylus files will be recompiled
-* When a HTML/Nunjucks template is modified, `src/templates.js` will be recompiled via Nunjucks.
+* When a HTML/Nunjucks template is modified, `src/templates.js` will be recompiled via Nunjucks
-* When a root HTML file is modified (`src/*.html`), `index.html` will be re-generated from the active template.
+* When a root HTML file is modified (`src/*.html`), `index.html` will be re-generated from the active template

 To run the webserver on a different port::